Introducing Neuron Runtime 2.x (libnrt.so)#

 NRT:nrt_init Unable to determine Neuron Driver version.
 Please check aws-neuron-dkms package is installed.

-is installed then the application will fail with an error message on console and syslog that look like the following:
+If an old aws-neuron-dkms is installed, the application will fail with an error message on the console and syslog similar to the following:

 NRT:nrt_init This runtime requires Neuron Driver version 2.0 or greater.
 Please upgrade aws-neuron-dkms package.